huggingface/blog/tf-serving.md

 ## TensorFlow Serving

-Now that we've seen the dramatic increase in computational performance, let's walk through a step-by-step explanation of how to deploy TFBert with TF Serving.
+The previous section demonstrates that the brand new Bert model got a dramatic increase of computational performance in the last version of Transformers.
+Now, this section focuses on a walkthrough step-by-step explanation of how to deploy this improved Bert model with TensorFlow Serving and to benefit from this computational performance in a production environment.

 ### What is TensorFlow Serving?